TYPO3GmbH/ext-hubspot/Documentation/Administrators/Index.rst

 `https://packagist.org/packages/helhum/dotenv-connector
       <https://packagist.org/packages/helhum/dotenv-connector>`_

-Add Typoscript and the static template
+Add TypoScript and the static template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before using the Hubspot extension you need to include the static extension